davidbliu/mesos-docker-orchestrator/README.md

 ### Launching images
 Interface to mesos cluster is Theseus, a framework build on top of marathon
 * see theseus readme for more information
+* organizes deployments by service and labels
+* manages apps and tasks in marathon and their configuration

 ### Guestutils